rg-3/tenv.rb/README.md

 other twenv.rb commands, this command sleeps and resumes when rate limited by Twitter.

-`archive-timeline` supports filtering what tweets to archive, try `archive-timeline --help` to see what options are available.
-By default a timeline is saved as a JSON file.
+`archive-timeline` supports filtering what and how many tweets to archive, run `archive-timeline --help` to see what options are available.
+By default a timeline is read from start to finish, unless the `--max` option is passed or an interrupt is received(`^C`) while the command runs.

 The following is an example that finds the most liked tweet in the last 500 tweets made by Yukihiro "Matz" Matsumoto: